prohippo/pyelly/README.txt

                       update "querying" application
-                      clean up various problems in "chinese" application clean up all modules with PyLint 1.0.1  -  01jan2015  bug fixes and cleanup ahead of v1.1 1.0.2  -  12jan2015  bug fixes and cleanup and upgrade ahead of v1.1 clean up token extraction and lookup 1.0.3  -  22jan2015  bug fixes and cleanup and upgrade ahead of v1.1 clean up token extraction and lookup
-                      add first iteration of "marking" application
+                      clean up various problems in "chinese" application clean up all modules with PyLint 1.0.1  -  01jan2015  bug fixes, cleanup ahead of v1.1 1.0.2  -  12jan2015  bug fixes, cleanup and upgrade ahead of v1.1 clean up token extraction and lookup 1.0.3  -  22jan2015  bug fixes, cleanup ahead of v1.1 upgrade code for token extraction and lookup add first iteration of "marking" application 1.0.4  -  26jan2015  bug fixes and upgrades ahead of v1.1 extend "marking" application

-New versions will reflect major changes in PyElly code.
+New versions will reflect non-cosmetic changes in PyElly code.
 This typically will require regeneration of any previously saved *.elly.bin files to ensure correct operation.
-Changes only to PyElly sample application files, unit testing input files, or documentation will be made from time to time, but these will leave version numbers the same.
+Changes only to PyElly sample application definition files, unit testing input or key files, and PyElly documentation will be made from time to time, but these will leave version numbers the same.

 The PyElly website is at